ndhu410421304/VRDL2019FALL-Instance-Segmentation/README.md

 ```
 +- utils.py
 ```
-No further modification operation need for these three files
+No further modification operation need for these three files, all located in root diurectory of detectron 2.
 ### Prepare Images
 Download images from here: https://drive.google.com/drive/folders/1fGg03EdBAxjFumGHHNhMrz2sMLLH04FK After downloading images, the data directory is structured as: